-The glossy pages of magazines can be used for so much more than fashion advice, recipes and gardening ideas.
+The glossy pages of magazines can be used for so much more than fashion advice, recipes, and gardening ideas.
 Once you are done flipping the pages, turn the brilliantly hued publications into stunning and unique works of art.
 Here are nine fun and funky ways to reuse magazines.

 Surround wonderful moments from your life with a cavalcade of colors in a frame decorated with magazine paper reeds.
-Tear out a page, roll it into a tube, and glue it to a background in this easy project via Totally Green Crafts.
+Tear out a page, roll it into a tube, and glue it to a background in this easy project from Totally Green Crafts.

-Disguise an old or ugly bowl otherwise headed to the trash heap with cut-up magazine scraps.
+Give new life to an old or ugly bowl otherwise headed to the trash heap with cut-up magazine scraps.
 The bonus?
 It relieves a lot of stress as you tear the paper into tiny little bits, according to Think Crafts.

 Gift Wrap and Bows